 Overgrown hedges on private property are the responsibility of the property owner.
 In extreme cases or where a solution cannot be found between neighbours, we can intervene and take action under the 'high hedges legislation 2005', however you will need to be aware of the following:

-To make a complaint you will need to download and complete the high hedges complaint form and guidance notes (you can use this form for hedges in the Forest Heath District and St Edmundsbury Borough).
+To make a complaint you will need to download and complete the high hedges complaint form and guidance notes.

 These guides have also been prepared to help you: